 Legal Rights and Obligations of the Settlor

-The settlor holds legal rights that extend to appointing an executor or a trustee who will manage the trust in accordance with a will and testament.
-A lawyer often assists in drafting precise documents that outline these rights and obligations, ensuring clear paths for investment and asset management.
+The legal rights of the settlor extend to the appointment of an executor or a trustee, who will manage the trust in accordance with a will and testament.

 Consequences of Settlor Misconduct